Recharge 2020 Cancellation

 We are excited to have Simon Jackson delivering a keynote on youth, nature and action.
 Simon Jackson, who shot to fame as the founder of the Spirit Bear Youth Coalition when he was just 13 years old — is a storyteller, connector and movement builder committed to improving our public discourse and shaping a better balance between the needs of people and nature.
 Discussing his personal story, as well as the intricacies of founding a non-profit and navigating both business and politics, Simon inspires audiences to realize the “power of one” to encourage change and challenges citizens to re-think how we tackle complex environmental challenges.

 Simon led the campaign to save the spirit bear for two decades, helping create the largest land protection measure in North American history.
-For his efforts, he was named a Hero for the Planet by Time Magazine and was the inspiration for the movie, Spirit Bear: The Simon Jackson Story.
+Simon has received several honours for his efforts, including being awarded Queen Elizabeth II's Diamond Jubilee Medal, being named as one of the 100 Angels of the Earth by UNESCO and, most notably, being honoured as one of Time Magazine’s sixty Heroes for the Planet – one of only six young people selected from around the world.
+His life’s work was the focus of an internationally televised movie, Spirit Bear: The Simon Jackson Story.

 We have partnered with the Coast Hotel to give you the very best deals on your stay while you Recharge.
 The conference rate for conference participants is only $124/night.
 Book now using the code Recharge2020 to receive your discounted rate!